Sandip-Tiwari-435/Digital-Library/dars-sandip_branch/README.md

 - A Super Admin dashboard will be necessary for set up and management.
 - Users will be able to connect with other users and form their network.
 - An inbuilt document editor must be incorporated to create or edit documents.
 The document editor must have spell check and grammar correction features.

-## NOTE - Nominate two person from your group to review the codes before pushing into the main branch.